 Choosing New Retail Locations Carefully

 Another factor worth considering is the parking lot.
-Considering the fact that private vehicles are now a preferred mode of transportation, it has created a challenge for parking space in cities.
+Because private vehicles are now a preferred mode of transportation, it has created a challenge for parking space in cities.

 However, as a grand opening downtown with a large parking lot is significantly expensive, retailers can consider a drive-through or curbside pick-up model if their budget is not large enough.
 Buyers can pre-order through the company website, only stopping by to pick up and pay (if the company website doesn’t have online payment).